royaltm/redis-em-mutex/README.md

 The differences:

-* The "script" handler is at least twice as fast as "pure" handler.
-It gains even more with multi-locks and during high load.
+* Performance.
+The "script" handler is faster then the "pure" handler.
+  The "pure" handler generates twice as much CPU load as "script" handler.
   See BENCHMARK.md.

-* The "script" implementation handler uses PEXPIREAT to mark semaphore life-time.
+* Expiration.
+The "script" implementation handler uses PEXPIREAT to mark semaphore life-time.
   The "pure" handler stores semaphore expiry timestamp in key value.
-  Therefore the "script" handler can't refresh semaphores once they are expired.
+  Therefore the "script" handler can't refresh semaphores once they expire.
-  The pure handler on the other hand could refresh expired semaphore but only if nothing else has locked on that expired key.
+  The "pure" handler on the other hand could refresh expired semaphore but only if nothing else has locked on that expired key.

 To detect feature of the current handler: